vasyl83/tutorials/03.fileserver/02.os/03.sso/docs.md

         renew until 04/11/2016 00:49:18
 ```

-That shows Kerberos authentication is working fine with the domain controller.
+That line shows Kerberos authentication is working fine with the domain controller.

-Next create a new **/etc/realmd.conf** to configure realmd realm enrollment tool which will be used to join the domain, with the following settings:
+Next create **/etc/realmd.conf** to configure realmd with the following settings:
 ```
 [users]
 default-home = /home/%D/%U